pymc-devs/pymc/docs/source/developer_guide.rst

-and ``Factor`` basically `enable and assign the logp <https://github.com/pymc-devs/pymc3/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc3/model.py#L195-L276>`__ (representated as a tensor also) property to a theano tensor (thus making it a random variable).
+and ``Factor`` basically `enable and assign the logp <https://github.com/pymc-devs/pymc3/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc3/model.py#L195-L276>`__ (representated as a tensor also) property to a Theano tensor (thus making it a random variable).
 For a ``TransformedRV``, it transform the distribution into a ``TransformedDistribution``, and then model.Var is called again to added the RV associated with the